-Rimworld is a colony management game with a very simple premise – you must ensure the survival of a ragtag bunch of colonists, each with their own randomly generated skills, backstories, and idiosyncrasies.
-Depending on the AI storyteller settings, your experience might fall anywhere between ‘wholesome farming sim’ and ‘relentless cascade of disaster’.
+Rimworld is a colony management game with a very simple premise: you must ensure the survival of a ragtag bunch of colonists, each with their own randomly generated skills, backstories, and idiosyncrasies.
+Depending on the AI storyteller settings, your experience might fall anywhere between a ‘wholesome farming game’ and a ‘relentless cascade of disaster’.
 If you’re ready to move on from the horrors that have befallen your colonies during the mod-free experience of Rimworld, then our collection of the best Rimworld mods is for you.

 EdB Prepare Carefully

-Your colonists are constantly saying all sorts of bizarre, fascinating things to one another – which you’ll most likely miss, unless you’re constantly checking the social log.
+Your colonists are constantly saying all sorts of bizarre, fascinating things to one another – which you’ll most likely miss unless you’re constantly checking the social log.
 Thanks to Jaxe’s Interaction Bubbles, these quips and questions will automatically appear over your colonists when they speak, so you’ll never miss an interaction again.
 It can be added or removed at any time without breaking your save files.

 It’s a tough life out on the Rim, but even as your colonists fight for their own survival, their moods and opinions can drastically plummet after the slightest inconvenience.
 A super-intelligent doctor might have just saved their life, but their happiness is eclipsed by a romantic rejection or a spot of rain.
 Grim Reality brings a dose of realism to your fussy little pawns, lessening the impact of insignificant drawbacks, while also increasing the impact of truly terrible occurrences.

 Dubs Bad Hygiene

-Children, School and Learning
+Children, School, and Learning

-Dylan’s Children, School and Learning mod adds pregnancy and children to the game, though thankfully they somehow pop out as fully formed teenagers, which we’d encourage you to avoid picturing in your head.
+Dylan’s Children, School, and Learning mod adds pregnancy and children to the game, though thankfully they somehow pop out as fully formed teenagers, which we’d encourage you to avoid picturing in your head.
 The upside is that the kids are immediately useful.
 You can build blackboards and school tables where your colonists will teach skills to children – but they’re only capable of learning for one year before becoming adults.

 Save Our Ship 2